Bjorn-Christensen/MachineLearning/Templates/Object Detection/TestModel.md

 in_features = model.roi_heads.box_predictor.cls_score.in_features
 model.roi_heads.box_predictor = FastRCNNPredictor(in_features, number_of_classes)

-# This is an optional line which allows you to load locally stored weights from a previous training session.
 # NOTE: Make sure that the local weights correspond to the selected model
 model.load_state_dict(torch.load('LocalFinetunedWeights.pt'))
 ```